Faithful3D/1.9/.github/ISSUE_TEMPLATE/bug_report_cem.md

 ---
-name: Bug report
+name: Bug report [CEM with Optifine]
 about: Create a report to help us improve
 title: ''
-labels: bug
+labels: bug, CEM
 assignees: ''

 ---